-Students get to experience many different sides of London by being provided with walking tours of different neighborhoods in London, from their own neighborhood in South Kensington to some of the oldest parts of Central London.
-Group visits occur to various sites of historical, cultural, or religious importance.
-Some examples of visits in the past include Parliament Square, a football (soccer) match, visits to war memorials, and Fazl Mosque.
+Students get to experience many different sides of London by being provided with walking tours of different neighborhoods in London, from their own neighborhood in Bloomsbury to some of the oldest parts of Central London.
+Each group will visit various sites of historical, cultural, or religious importance.
+Some examples of visits in the past include Parliament Square, a football (soccer) match, horse racing at Epsom or Ascot, a rugby match, visits to war memorials and country estates, and Fazl Mosque.
 Even while still in the classroom, students experience culture in the British Life and Culture class.

 Included in the program fee are opportunities to attend a collection of cultural events in London.
 These events vary each term depending on London's cultural calendar, but they will generally include three to four theatre productions (ranging from experimental fringe theatre productions, the West End, to Shakespeare), in addition to other performances, British film, countryside hikes to famous estates such as Waddesdon Manor or Hever Castle, British comedy evenings, London pub quiz, London treasure hunts, sport, or other events.
 All students are encouraged to participate in these events to get a sense of the variety of today’s London.